walidbosso/React-native-projects/README.md

 <br/>

-# React Native Mini Projects
+# React native Mini Projects

 </div>

-This repository contains a series of React Native mini projects developed by Walid Boussou.
+This repository contains a series of React native mini projects developed by Walid Boussou.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing